Religions of the Great Plains, Part 1: An exploration of Native American beliefs and traditions from the midwest.

 John Snodgrass is a freelance Unitarian supply preacher who has appeared at numerous fellowships in Western New York.
 He has a Master's degree from Union Theological Seminary in NYC, and teaches religion courses at Canisius College.
 His books include Genesis and the Rise of Civilization, Chaos, and Natives Discover America (all available at amazon.com).
 He lives in Buffalo with his wife and their four children.

 John speaks at our 11 AM Sunday Program once each month, usually the 2nd Sunday of the month.
-Starting on October 13, 2019 he will also lead an adult religious education discussion at 12:30 PM every Sunday he is with us .
+Starting on October 13, 2019 he had also lead an adult religious education discussion at 12:30 PM every Sunday he is with us .

 October 13, 12:30-1:30 - Introducing Islam - Religion is about answers - but what are the questions?
 What were some of the historical, social, and economic factors in Arabia that caused so many people to feel connected with the teachings of the Qur'an?
 Recommended Reading: Islam - the Straight Path + Muhammad Prophet of God

 November 10, 12:30-1:30 - Jihad and Fundamentalism - What is the central "Jihad" (struggle) in Muslim belief and practice?
 And how has Muslim Fundamentalism distorted western understandings of the religion?
 Recommended Reading: Armstrong, Karen - Islam and the West.